yurii-shkoropad/avr-cheat-sheet/notes/components/capacitor.md

 ![polarized capacitor symbol 2](./assets/polarized-capacitor-symbol-2.png)

 ## Non-Polarized capacitor
 Non-polarized capacitors are capacitors that do not have a specific polarity; in other words, they can be connected to a circuit in either direction.
 Unlike polarized capacitors, non-polarized capacitors do not have a positive and a negative lead.
+Ceramic capacitors are non-polarized.

 ![ceramic capacitor](./assets/ceramic-capacitor.jpeg)